ubntc/go/cli/README.md

   > 2020-05-18 20:48:31 DBG message b key=value2
 ```
 The setup code for the supported [loggers]() is in separate packages to reduce binary size of the compiled Go applications.
-The currently suppported loggers are `zerolog` and the standard `log`.
+The currently supported loggers are `zerolog` and the standard `log`.

 ## 3. Terminal Input
 Handle user input in the terminal in combination with signal-waiting functionality.